Creating Your First Lookup Table in Laserfiche Cloud

 For documentation on how to build a Query, use this link to the Laserfiche Cloud “Getting Started with Queries” help topic here.

-Laserfiche Cloud Lookup Tables are a great way to help automated processes like Workflows or Business Processes to apply decision making logic.
-Or use a lookup table to show lists of choices in a Template with Dynamic Fields.
+Laserfiche Cloud Lookup Tables are a great way to help automate processes like Workflows or Business Processes.
+They apply decision-making logic effectively.
+You can also use a lookup table to show lists of choices in a Template with Dynamic Fields.

 Try one today!